HomeMorphological AnalysisProject ListReference ListDownload ListTutorialAbout ZwickyMA/CasperWicked ProblemsContactCredits-Links-Legal |

 Finally, the actual process by which conclusions are drawn in such studies is often difficult to trace - i.e. we seldom have an adequate "audit trail" describing the process of getting from initial problem formulation to specific solutions or conclusions.
 Without some form of traceability we have little possibility of scientific control over results, let alone reproducibility.

 An alternative to formal (mathematical) methods and causal modeling is a form of non-quantified modeling relying on judgemental processes and internal consistency, rather than causality.
 Causal modeling, when applicable, can - and should - be used as an aid to judgment.
 However, at a certain level of complexity (e.g. at the social, political and cognitive level), judgment must often be used -- and worked with -- more or less directly.
-The question is: How can judgemental processes be put on a sound methodological basis?
+The question is: How can judgmental processes be put on a sound methodological basis?

 Complex social-political problem fields can be analyzed into any number of non-quantified variables and ranges of conditions.
 Similarly, sets of non-quantified conditions can be synthesized into well-defined relationships or configurations, which represent "solution spaces".
 In this context, there is no fundamental difference between quantified and non-quantified modeling.